-From the congruency $(z, N) f \equiv z' 2^B + N'$ , which defines z' the values z' and z', follows $z 2^B f + N f \equiv z' 2^B + N'$ , from this follows $z'' (z f - z') \equiv N' - N f$ and from this follows $z f - z' \equiv (N' - N f) (2^B)^{-1}$ .
-If the attacker chooses z'' \ (z'' + N \ f) \ (z'' + N \ f
+From the congruency $(z, N) f \equiv z' 2^B + N'$, which defines11 the values z' and N', follows $z 2^B f + N f \equiv z' 2^B + N'$, from this follows $2^B (z f - z') \equiv N' - N f$ and from this follows $z f - z' \equiv (N' - N f) (2^B)^{-1}$.
+If the attacker chooses $f \leq 2^b$ than $-2^b < z f - z' < 2^{>}2b$.
+The attacker now inserts into the formula $z f - z' \equiv (N' - N f) (2^B)^{-1}$ for N and N' all output messages of the appropriate batch(es) and proves that z f < z' lies in the adequate interval.
+This is, with high probability because b is much more smaller than B, just for only one pair of the output messages the case.
+The first message N of this pair is the message the MIX is supposed to get bridged with an active attack.
+The second message N' is the output message which corresponds to the input message which was created by the attacker.

 If two or more pairs are fulfilling this condition the attacker repeats his attack with another factor.
 In his second A attempt and in all following attempts, too, he performs the pairwise inserting only with those message (of the first batch) that were not excluded by the previous tests.
-The attack on the relations of communication of a message N is to be executed with an effort that is quadratic to the batch-size of N: The attacker has to encode with RSA only once in each attack (as well as multiplying the result with N and reducing modulus n) as well as performing one for each message one addition, two multiplications, two reductions modulus n, and two comparisons.
-It is described in [PfPf\90, page 376] how the effort of this attack can be reduced to O(batch - size \ ld(batch - size)).
+The attack on the relations of communication of a message Nis to be executed with an effort that is quadratic to the batch-size of N: The attacker has to encode with RSA only once in each attack (as well as multiplying the result with N and reducing modulus n) as well as performing one for each message one addition, two multiplications, two reductions modulus n, and two comparisons.
+It is described in [PfPf_90, page 376] how the effort of this attack can be reduced to O(batch - size ld(batch - size)).

 The assumption that b is much smaller than B is not necessary.
-An appropriate attack is already possible when B is so large that a choice of $f \leq 2^{B-1}$ results in the unlinkability of (z, N) and (z, N) \ f for the MIX that must be bridged.
+An appropriate attack is already possible when B is so large that a choice of $f \leq 2^{B-1}$ results in the unlinkability of (z, N) and (z, N) f for the MIX that must be bridged.
 The resulting difference $-2^b < z f - z' < 2^{b+B-1}$ is already enough for the attacker to be able to eliminate in each step of his attack a part of messages of the original batch that are still possible.
 The effort for this attack increases just by a logarithmic factor.

-$^{11}$ One assumes that on both sides of the defining congruency are the smallest non-negative representatives of the reminder class.
+11One assumes that on both sides of the defining congruency are the smallest non-negative representatives of the reminder class.
 That means that in reality the congruency is an equation which determines in addition with the differences that result from the length of z' and N' the values of z' and N'